 It is important to be open to new and upcoming research and studies that have different results and guidelines from the outdated guidelines we were once taught based on outdated research and faulty studies.

-There is an abundance of research proving that low-fat diets are not the best practice for preventing or treating heart disease, yet doctors and other health professionals are still suggesting it to people.
-In fact, the quality of foods and the overall pureness of the foods we consume are far more important than the fat content.
+There is an abundance of research proving that low-fat diets are not the best practise for preventing or treating heart disease, yet doctors and other health professionals are still suggesting it to people.
+In fact, the quality of foods and the overall pureness of the foods we consume are far more important than their fat content.

-Heart-healthy fats found in grass-fed beef, olive oil, wild caught salmon, avocados, raw nuts or even eggs have actually been linked to reducing inflammation and increasing vitality and longevity while reducing the risk for chronic diseases such as heart disease.
+Heart-healthy fats found in grass-fed beef, olive oil, wild-caught salmon, avocados, raw nuts, and even eggs have been linked to reduced inflammation, increased vitality and longevity, and lowered risk of chronic diseases like heart disease.

-Processed cereals and other processed foods that claim to be heart healthy may in fact increase the risk for heart disease due to its affect on insulin levels, inflammation and overall weight management.
+Processed cereals and other processed foods that claim to be heart healthy may in fact increase the risk for heart disease due to their effects on insulin levels, inflammation, and overall weight management.

 1. Kale – Is classified as a dark leafy vegetable.
 It is a rich source of fiber contains several essential nutrients such as calcium vitamin K and vitamin C, which promotes healthy arteries.
 Due to its antioxidant profile it also reduces risk for cancer.
 Kale can be consumed several different ways raw, steamed or even sautéed.

-3. Wild Caught Salmon – Is commonly known for its heart-healthy omega-3 fatty acids.
+3. Wild Caught Salmon – is commonly known for its heart-healthy omega-3 fatty acids.
 The same omega-3 fatty acids can also be found in anchovies and sardines.
-The two critical omega-3 fatty acids are EPA and DHA both reduce the risk of heart disease while improving the overall condition of the heart.
-Due to the anti-inflammatory benefits of both EPA and DHA they also reduce depression, risk dementia and arthritis.
+The two critical omega-3 fatty acids are EPA and DHA, which both reduce the risk of heart disease while improving the overall condition of the heart.
+Due to the anti-inflammatory benefits of both EPA and DHA, they also reduce depression, dementia risk, and arthritis.

-4. Avocados – Are a fabulous source of fiber, they are almost half of your daily recommended value can be found in a regularly sized avocado.
-Fiber binds to the bile acid’s reducing cholesterol buildup.
-They also contain vitamin C, which is an antioxidant that can help reduce the damage from harmful free radicals in the body.
-The magnesium and potassium found in avocados also help the heart pump blood efficiently and improves the nerves and overall function of the kidneys.
+4. Avocados – Avocados are a fabulous source of fiber; almost half of your daily recommended value can be found in a regularly sized avocado.
+Fiber binds to the bile acids, reducing cholesterol buildup.
+They also contain vitamin C, which is an antioxidant that can help reduce the damage caused by harmful free radicals in the body.
+The magnesium and potassium found in avocados also help the heart pump blood efficiently and improve the nerves and overall function of the kidneys.

-5. Olive Oil – Is very common oil found in most households it is popular on the Mediterranean diet, which is linked to reducing heart disease.
+5. Olive Oil – It is a very common oil found in most households and is popular on the Mediterranean diet, which is linked to reducing heart disease.
 Olive oil contains monounsaturated fats and is an anti-inflammatory oil that helps reduce high blood pressure.
-Adding it to salads, with fresh herbs is the best way to maintain the integrity of the oil without overheating it due to its low-temperature tolerance.
+Adding it to salads, with fresh herbs is the best way to maintain the integrity of the oil without overheating it due to its low temperature tolerance.

-6. Eggs – Are actually heart healthy we have been misinformed that they are not due to them containing a higher amount of cholesterol but cholesterol is not what actually causes heart attacks.
-Eggs actually raise the HDL, which is also referred to as healthy cholesterol levels.
+6. Eggs – Are hearts actually healthy?
+We have been misinformed that they are not due to their containing a higher amount of cholesterol, but cholesterol is not what actually causes heart attacks.
+Eggs actually raise the HDL, which is also referred to as “healthy cholesterol levels.”
 HDL helps clean up the arteries and bring down the LDL cholesterol levels, which is referred to as the lousy cholesterol.

 Some of the items I have mentioned below may contradict conventional dietary advice when it comes to treating or preventing heart disease.

-We now know that Fat does not cause heart disease, its inflammation that causes heart disease.
+We now know that fat does not cause heart disease; it is inflammation that causes heart disease.
 Most of these anti-inflammatory foods contain fats that actually help prevent heart disease.